-This option is beneficial in situations where a user wants to extract addresses not completely assigned by an automated process, and run through the system to find a list of possible matches.
+This option is beneficial in situations where you want to extract addresses not completely assigned by an automated process, and run through the system to find a list of possible matches.
 Based on the given input address, the Global Address Cleanse transform performs an error-tolerant search in the address directory and returns a list of possible matches.
-From the suggestion list returned, the user can select the correct suggestion and update the database accordingly.
+From the suggestion list returned, you can select the correct suggestion and update the database accordingly.